-A YAML file is a document created in the YAML (YAML Ain't Markup Language) format, a human-readable data format used for data serialization.
+A YAML file is a text document that contains data formatted using YAML (YAML Ain't Markup Language), a human-readable data format used for data serialization.
 It is used for reading and writing data independent of a specific programming language.
 YAML files are often configuration files, used to define the settings of a program or application.

 Because the YAML format is not language-specific, YAML files can be included and referenced within programs written in any language that supports YAML libraries, such as C/C++, Ruby, Python, Java, Perl, C#, and PHP.
 The YAML acronym originally stood for Yet Another Markup Language, but as the YAML format evolved, the acronym adopted its current, recursive meaning.

 If a program uses a YAML file as a settings file, you can edit the program's settings by opening and editing the YAML file in a text or source code editor.
 Most settings-related YAML files include comments that explain how the file can be used to adjust a program's settings.

 NOTE: While the programmer community recommends saving YAML files with the YAML extension, you might also encounter YAML files saved using the .YML extension.